bgeng777/flink-ai-extended/flink-ai-flow/wiki_doc/Tutorial.md

 Now, let's start coding to implement workflow described in Target section

 ### Importing Modules
-A workflow Flink AI Flow is just a Python script.
+In Flink AI Flow, a workflow is just a Python script.
 Let’s create `tutorial_workflow.py` and start by importing the libraries we will need.

 ```python